fabianleibinger/IntelligentInfrastructureMobileApp/backend/README.md

 The parking app has a connected backend which can be addressed via HTTP requests.
 Therefore, the backend opens a python flask server.
 IP address and port as well as the name of the parking garage can be modified in the config.properties file.

 To run the flask server on your device, copy parking_app_ros_pkg to your ROS directory with a setted up catkin workspace (e.g. catkin_ws/src).
 The device must have a working ROS installation and one should be able to build a ROS package.
-For further questions, follow steps 1-4 of the general ROS tutorial ([a link](http://wiki.ros.org/ROS/Tutorials)).
+For further questions, follow steps 1-4 of the general [ROS tutorial](http://wiki.ros.org/ROS/Tutorials).

 Put parking_app_ros_pkg folder under catkin_ws/src directory (right next to other ROS packages and a self-generated CMakeLists.txt file).
 Copy setup_script.sh and requirements.txt in the top-level directory catkin_ws.